Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Quantum Reinforcement Learning

 \paragraph{Information transfer between quantum and classical computers.} The information in a quantum state cannot be ``seen" directly.
 Instead, to observe a quantum state $\ket{v}$, we need to perform a \emph{quantum measurement} on it.
 The measurement gives a classical state $i$ with probability $|v_i|^2$, and the measured quantum state becomes $\ket{i}$, losing all its information.
 As an example, a measurement for quantum state $\ket{i}$ returns $i$ with probability exactly $1$.

 Quantum access to the input data is encoded in a unitary operator called \emph{quantum oracle}.
 There are different common input models in quantum computing, such as the probability oracle (\defn{quantum_probability_oracle}) and the binary oracle (\defn{quantum_binary_oracle}).
 By quantum oracles the input data can be read in \emph{superposition}, i.e., they allow us to efficiently obtain a quantum state $\ket{\phi} = \sum_{s\in\caS} a_s \ket{s}$ defined in \eq{quantum-state}, and perform operations on these $\ket{s}$ ``in parallel", which is the essence of quantum speedups.
-In addition, by using a \emph{quantum-readable classical-writable classical memory (QRAM)}~\citep{giovannetti2008quantum}, a classical computer can store information for a quantum computer to read, and the reading process can also be encoded in a quantum oracle.

-In our algorithm, we consider the \emph{query complexity} as the number of quantum queries to the input data and the QRAM.
+In our algorithm, we consider the \emph{query complexity} as the number of queries to the quantum oracles.

-\paragraph{Quantum multi-dimensional amplitude estimation and multivariate mean estimation.} To achieve quantum speedup, we take advantage of two standard quantum subroutines: the quantum multi-dimensional amplitude estimation~\citep{van2021quantum} and quantum multivariate mean estimation~\citep{cornelissen2022near} stated below.
+\paragraph{Quantum multi-dimensional amplitude estimation and multivariate mean estimation.} To achieve quantum speedup, we exploit two standard quantum subroutines: the quantum multi-dimensional amplitude estimation~\citep{van2021quantum} and quantum multivariate mean estimation~\citep{cornelissen2022near} stated below.

 \begin{lemma}[Quantum multi-dimensional amplitude estimation, Rephrased from Theorem 5 of~\citealt{van2021quantum}] Assume that we have access to the probability oracle $U_p\colon\ket{0} \rightarrow \sum_{i = 0}^{n-1} \sqrt{p_i}\ket{i}\ket{\phi_i}$ for an $n$-dimensional probability distribution $p$ and ancilla quantum states\footnote{Ancilla quantum states help and broaden the scope of quantum computing tasks.
 The simplest case is that all states $| \phi_{i}\rangle$ are identical and we can remove this state.
 In general, \lem{quantum_amplitude_est} and \lem{quantum:mean} hold for any such oracle $U_{p}$.} $\{\ket{\phi_i}\}_{i=0}^{n-1}$.
 Given parameters $\varepsilon > 0$, $\delta > 0$, an approximation $\tilde{p}$ such that $||p-\tilde{p}||_1 \leq \varepsilon$ can be found with probability $\geq 1-\delta$ using $\cO(n\log(n/\delta)/\varepsilon)$ quantum queries to $U_p$ and its inverse. \end{lemma}